Saniyakumari2005/Saniyakumari2005/README.md

 ### 🧠 About Me

 - 🎓 Passionate about **Physics**, **Mathematics**, and their intersection with modern computing
 - 🧠 Actively learning and experimenting with **AI**, **machine learning**, and **large language models**
 - 🛠️ Building real-world tools that blend technical depth with creative design
-- 💬 I love a little bit of everything.
-Aiming to be a *Jack Of All Trades, Master Of Some*
+- 💬 Aiming to be a *Jack Of All Trades, Master of Some*
 - 💡 Always thinking beyond: curious, problem-solving, and creating

 ---